kevinblade/call-center/README.md

-# Turborepo Svelte + Tailwind starter
+# Turborepo SvelteKit + Tailwind starter

 This is an official starter Turborepo.